Guide

 The RX 7900 XTX is fast enough that fit and context setup matter almost as much as the raw chip.
 Once a model stays inside 24GB, you avoid memory spillover and the experience becomes much more predictable.

-- Balanced: a 14B-class model that still leaves headroom for prompt and cache growth.
+• Balanced: a 20B-class model like gpt-oss:20b that still leaves headroom for prompt and cache growth.

-- Avoid oversized models that force memory juggling and erase the speed advantage.
+• Avoid oversized models (like 70B+ unquantized) that force memory juggling and erase the speed advantage.

 Section 2